epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

 To do this, we took the filtered channels computed previously and only kept the news/political channels.
 We now have channels that are English-speaking, and only talk about news and/or politics.

-Then, we apply the same clustering method by looking at their common commenters, making a similarity matrix and running a spectral clustering algorithm.
+Then, we applied the same clustering method by looking at their common commenters, making a similarity matrix and running a spectral clustering algorithm.
 To allow for some nuance, we decided to cluster into 4 groups.

 Here is the resulting network :

 ------------------ POLITICS NETWORK -----------------------

 The first two clusters are not very useful.
 One of them only has one channel, which is John Legends (a mislabelled music channel).
-The other group contains 2 channels, but they are both owned by GMA, so their similarity is obviously going to be high.
+The other group contains 2 channels, but they are both owned by GMA (Good Morning America), so their similarity is obviously going to be high.

 For the two others, although they contain quite a lot of channels, we cannot think of any kind of reason as to what they represent.
 For example, looking at American politics, notoriously republican channels such as Ben Shapiro and Fox News are in the same cluster as CNN or MSNBC, who are usually more pro-democrats.
 We thought it might still separate based on geography, but in both clusters, a variety of different regions are represented.